paulheading/paulh_next/markdown/about.md

 ### Things I'm bad at

-Writing! 👨‍💻 It takes me such a long time to write content, but hey, I got this far!
+Writing! 👨‍💻 It takes me such a long time to write content.
+But hey, I got this far!

-You can also apply this to learning Spanish and finishing portfolio sites. 😩

 Thanks for dropping by!